 "I think bands from Oklahoma stand out from the 'scene' of New York or southern California...they can develop an individuality."

 Remarking on the band’s songwriting success, Nick Wheeler has said, “I think bands from Oklahoma stand out from the ‘scene’ of New York or southern California.
 While they may not get some of the opportunities as a younger band in those scenes, they can develop an individuality and actually have a long-standing career.
 We’ve always written music for ourselves, never to fit into a scene.
 We wrote music because when we were kids growing up in Stillwater…we weren’t old enough to go to the Strip and we weren’t cool enough to go to the field parties.”

 The Oklahoma Music Hall of Fame in Muskogee gave All-American Rejects its Rising Star Award in 2008.
 “That was really cool,” Wheeler said.
 “We grew up in a small town where you couldn’t get a gig if you didn’t play covers.
 To come home and be honored by your family, friends and your home state for playing original music, it feels really good.”

 While the All-American Rejects tour the world performing their hits to crowds of fans, they still make it back to Oklahoma whenever they can to visit friends and family, with members maintaining homes in both Edmond and Stillwater.
-The local music venues where AAR got their start are still promoting and showcasing upcoming talent – visit former AAR hangouts like the 89th Street Collective in Oklahoma City, the Brady Theater in Tulsa or Mike’s College Bar (now The College Bar) in Stillwater.
+The local music venues where AAR got their start are still promoting and showcasing upcoming talent – visit former AAR hangouts like the 89th Street Collective in Oklahoma City, the Tulsa Theater in Tulsa or Mike’s College Bar (now The College Bar) in Stillwater.